jakubnowicki/fixtuRes/README.md

 <img src="man/figures/mock_data.png" />

-For detailed description of configuration check [this document](docs/configuration.md).
+For a detailed description of configuration check [this document](docs/configuration.md).

 Low level functions are described in R package documentation.